who-knows-inc/whoknows_variations/README.md

 This tutorial focuses on how to perform various security tests on the WhoKnows project with GitHub Actions.

+Note that the point is that Bandit causes the Action to fail because the codebase has major security issues.

 ---

 ## The tutorials